 The comparative advantage

-Producers’ main motivation is to get better selling prices, but the real benefit of being contracted is typically an increase in productivity – given that relevant buyers provide embedded services – as well as a reliable access to inputs, advisory services and markets.
+Producers’ main motivation is to get better selling prices, but the real benefit of being contracted is typically an increase in productivity – given that relevant buyers provide embedded services – as well as reliable access to inputs, advisory services and markets.

 Ideally, contracting is beneficial for both business partners – a typical win-win situation.
 Prices that fluctuate with the market and more importantly harvest losses or lesser quantities are dealt with in the contracts beforehand.
 The buyers benefit from a guaranteed quantity or quality; producers and aggregators gain from guaranteed sales.

-Farmer based organisations can play a decisive role in improving the performance of contract farming schemes.
+Farmer-based organisations can play a decisive role in improving the performance of contract farming schemes.
 Where they are capable of providing needs-oriented services to their members and buyers in a business-minded way, they reduce transaction costs by economies of scale effects.

 Contract constellations including other actors related to post-harvest management, aggregation or the like tend to be more stable, thanks to a more inclusive approach.
 It is an advantage that the responsibility for handling produce and to assure quality aspects is given to experienced actors.